 "Over the decades I've been to workshops in San Diego, Chico (CA), Seattle, and since 2006 to the one in Bennington, Vermont and at DePaul.
 The coaching at Lake Forest is among the top."
 Beverly, Bloomington, Ind.

-Lakeside Chamber Music is a not-for profit corporation.
+Lakeside Chamber Music is a 501(c)(3) not-for profit corporation.
 The organization's mission is to broaden the appreciation and understanding of string chamber music repertoire.

 Our annual workshops expose adult string players of diverse musical backgrounds to chamber music coaching at the highest level.

 The director of the workshops is Professor Bernard Zinck.
-In addition to Dr. Zinck, other coaches have include Janet Anthony, Matthew Michelic, Elena Abend, and Lucia Barrenechea (see below).
+In addition to Dr. Zinck, other coaches have included Janet Anthony, Matthew Michelic, Elena Abend, and Lucia Barrenechea (see below).

 Matthew Michelic serves on the faculty of the Lawrence University Conservatory of Music, where his teaching activities include viola, chamber music coaching, orchestral literature for strings and an upper-level course focused on the history of the string quartet.
 He enjoys a diverse musical career as a soloist, chamber musician, orchestral player and teacher.
 He has performed throughout the United States and internationally as a member of the Kenwood, Da Vinci and Delos Quartets as well as with Milwaukee Symphony Orchestra and the Aspen Festival Orchestra.
 He studied at the Britten-Pears School in Aldeburgh, England and the Institute for Advanced Musical Studies in Montreux, Switzerland.
 He has served as an artist-in-residence at the Colorado College, the University of Colorado at Colorado Springs and the University of Delaware.
 He has presented master classes at schools of music across the United States and at the national conservatories of China (Beijing) and Vietnam (Hanoi).
 Currently Mr. Michelic The former students of Mr. Michelic now teach in public school, community school and university settings and perform in professional chamber and orchestral ensembles in both the United States and Europe.
 For a link to his school webpage, click here.